 The scientific and evidenced-based approach, complemented by strong values and a focus on equity, is what makes our program truly unique—a model that has become an exemplar for many other institutions around the world.

 About the University of California, San Francisco

 UC San Francisco (UCSF) is a leading university dedicated to promoting health worldwide through advanced biomedical research, graduate-level education in the life sciences and health professions, and excellence in patient care.
-It includes top-ranked graduate schools of dentistry, medicine, nursing, and pharmacy, a graduate division with nationally renowned programs in basic, biomedical, translational, and population sciences, as well as a preeminent biomedical research enterprise and two top-ranked hospitals, UCSF Medical Center and UCSF Benioff Children’s Hospital San Francisco.
+It includes top-ranked graduate schools of dentistry, medicine, nursing, and pharmacy, a graduate division with nationally renowned programs in basic, biomedical, translational, and population sciences, as well as a preeminent biomedical research enterprise and two top-ranked hospitals, UCSF Health and UCSF Benioff Children’s Hospital San Francisco.
 At UCSF, GBHI is housed in the UCSF Memory and Aging Center.

 About Trinity College Dublin

 Trinity College Dublin, the University of Dublin (Trinity), founded in 1592, is Ireland’s oldest university and today has a vibrant community of 17,000 students.
 It is recognized internationally as Ireland’s premier university.
 Cutting edge research, technology, and innovation places the university at the forefront of higher education in Ireland and globally.
 It encompasses all major academic disciplines and is committed to world-class teaching and research across the range of disciplines in the arts, humanities, engineering, science, social, and health sciences.
 Its historic campus is situated in the center of Dublin, Ireland’s capital city.
 At Trinity, GBHI is housed in the Trinity College Institute of Neuroscience.
 Its main teaching hospitals are St. James’s University Hospital and Tallaght University Hospital.